Is FM For You?

 Put simply, facilities managers look after buildings once they’re built.
-They make sure our public spaces and workplaces are safe, healthy, sustainable, productive, and fit-for-purpose.
+They oversee the strategic and operational management of facilities to ensure our public spaces and workplaces are safe, healthy, sustainable, productive and fit-for-purpose.

 Airports, hospitals, banks, large offices, theatres, museums, film studios, universities, libraries, laboratories, shopping malls, urban parks, the Beehive, Scott Base, zoos … pretty much every facility you can think of has facilities managers working behind the scenes to ensure everything is running as it should be for the enjoyment, productivity and wellbeing of everyone using that space.